 I used a high oven heat of 450° F and roasted the larger carrots for a total of one hour and the smaller ones for 45 minutes.
 I know that seems like a lot of time and maybe my oven is not quite as hot as yours, so I would keep watch as you baste to see when they become tender.

-Basting often is the key to this tempting side dish.
-I ended up brushing the carrots with the syrup mixture every 10 minutes or so while turning them over each time.
+Basting often is the key to these tempting glazed carrots.
+I ended up brushing the carrots with the syrup mixture every 10-15 minutes while turning them over each time.
 This is what creates that nice sugary coating and guarantees your taste buds to find their ultimate happy place.
 When they come out of the oven, I give them one more dousing of the syrup, because, why not?

 So-Called “Baby” Carrots are not Really Baby Carrots